 Will it ever end?

 Alas, I’m not sure getting into a good college will actually help.
-By that point, worrying and hand-wringing will have habit that are hard to shake.
+By that point, worrying and hand-wringing will have become a habit that is hard to shake.
 I’m basing this on a couple of things.

 The first is an anecdote shared with me by an acquaintance whose sister works at Duke University, and whose job includes interviewing prospective students—i.e., those who have been accepted—to determine scholarship eligibility.
 She was struck, my acquaintance told me, by how unexcited and often downright sullen many of these kids were.
 I mean, here they’d been accepted by Duke, but they seemed so downcast!
 So finally she asked one of them why he wasn’t more excited.
 “I’m still waiting to hear from Harvard,” the ungrateful, over-privileged little shit replied.